I/O Device Driver

 return 0xFF;

 The SD card command #17 is defined for reading a block.
-An SD card block is typically 512 bytes -- when reading or writing an SD card, the operating system will read or write a 512-byte block altogether.
-This is different from the terminal device which reads or writes in the granularity of a single byte.
+An SD card block is typically 512 bytes—when reading or writing an SD card, the OS reads or writes a 512-byte block.
+This is different from the terminal, which reads or writes in the granularity of a single byte.

 static void sdspi_read(uint offset, char* dst) {